rojaware/user-management-http/README.md

 # User management http

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.6.
+Tutorial Sample for User Management Application with Angular 4 Frontend backed by ExpressJS and NodeJS on Server side (node-rest project) with MongoDB as database

 ## Development server

+1. Start MongoDB Server :: mongod on any DOS prompt
+2. Start Node on Server :: On the 'node-rest' directory, nodemon server.js
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+3. Start Angular :: On the 'user-management' directory, Run `ng serve --open` for a dev server.
+4. Test on chrome browser :: enable CORS if you run server and client on same server :: Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding